c-git/werkzeuge/README.md

 It is setup as a cargo workspace to facilitate CI and sharing between crates.
 See Cargo.toml description for each project to see what it is about or if it's a bit more complicated I'll try to add a readme in the project folder.

+If you want to install a tool after cloning the repo navigate to the tools folder and use `cargo install --path .`

 ## License

 All code in this repository is dual-licensed under either: